Hand-Foot-and-Mouth DiseaseSkip to the navigation

 - Don't give your child acidic or spicy foods and drinks, such as salsa or orange juice.
 These foods can make mouth sores more painful.

-- For pain and fever, give your child acetaminophen (such as Tylenol) or ibuprofen (such as Advil).
-Do not give your child aspirin.
+For pain and fever, ask your doctor if you can give your child acetaminophen (such as Tylenol) or ibuprofen (such as Advil).
+Do notgive your child aspirin.
 It has been linked to Reye syndrome, a serious illness.
+Be safe with medicines.
+Read and follow all instructions on the label.

 Children are most likely to spread the disease during the first week of the illness.
 But the virus can stay in the stool for several months and may spread to others.
 To help prevent the disease from spreading: